 Accreditation Through accreditation and compliance activities, the University reaffirms its ongoing commitment to academic excellence and innovation.

-The University of Kentucky is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate, master's, specialist, and doctoral degrees.
-Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, or call 404-679-4500 for questions about the accreditation of the University of Kentucky.
+The University of Kentucky is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, baccalaureate, masters, educational specialist, and doctorate degrees.
+Degree-granting institutions also may offer credentials such as certificates and diplomas at approved degree levels.
+Questions about the accreditation of the University of Kentucky may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404) 679-4500, or by using information available on SACSCOC’s website (www.sacscoc.org). .

 Please contact the Commission only if there is evidence that appears to support the University’s significant non-compliance with SACSCOC requirements or standards.
 Other inquiries, such as admission requirements, financial aid, educational programs, etc., should be directed to the appropriate University department or unit.